Kim Berfield: Florida House of Representatives

-Kim Berfield (born May 29, 1971) is a former Republican member of the Florida House of Representatives representing the 50th district from 2000 to 2006.
-She ran for the Florida Senate in 2006, but lost to Charlie Justice.
+In 2000, she ran for and was elected to the Florida House of Representatives representing the 50th district.

+She did not file for re-election after three terms and instead ran for the Florida Senate in 2006, but lost to Charlie Justice.
 In June 2021, she announced that she was running for the Florida House of Representatives in 2022.
 She was elected to the State House again in November 2022.